aragon/flock/docs/Proposal guide.md

 *Your estimated operating cost for successfully building the Aragon Project and the estimated ANT package that would be needed to incentivize the team's long term commitment.*

-*Regarding the ANT package please be sure to provide an amount per team member per year.*
+*Please also provide the payment schedule that would be requested.*

 #### Example